fbpx

 Opt For Lower Alcohol Wines

-There are many reasons you want to opt for lower-alcohol wines during the holidays.
-First, high-alcohol wines will more quickly lead to palate fatigue (yes, that’s a real thing).
+You want to opt for lower-alcohol wines during the holidays for many reasons.
+First, high-alcohol wines will more quickly lead to palate fatigue (yes, that’s real).

-Also, holiday meals tend to be a multi-hour affair, so lower alcohol means people can drink for a long time without getting tipsy.
-Finally, there can be a lot of simmering family drama at a holiday affair, and having extra alcohol will only add heat to the emotional fire.
+Also, holiday meals tend to be multi-hour affairs, so lower alcohol means people can drink for a long time without getting tipsy.
+Finally, there can be a lot of simmering family drama at a holiday affair, and having extra alcohol will only add fuel to the emotional fire.

 Don’t Decant Or Get Too Chi-chi

-When it comes to wine, McCrossin says, “I don’t love anything too precious during the holidays, and that includes wines and glassware.”
-She urges you to save the unique wines for a less hectic occasion and instead to opt for quality wines that are crowd-pleasers.
+Regarding wine, McCrossin says, “I don’t love anything too precious during the holidays, and that includes wines and glassware.”
+She urges you to save the unique wines for a less hectic occasion and instead opt for quality wines that are crowd-pleasers.
 That way, you won’t need to pull out the decanter or valuable glassware but will still be able to keep everyone happy.

 Wine Being Poured For Holiday Food And Wine Pairing Tips